-A.35.
-Reports of August 2000 indicate that inter-rebel co-operation is very localised, and that there are often conflicts between the different movements.
+A.40 Reports of August 2000 indicated that inter-rebel co-operation is very localised, and that there are often conflicts between the different movements.
 In early August 2000, the area around Barrancabermeja, Santander Department was caught up in an intensified battle for control.
-[17fh] Barrancabermeja has a history of being fought over. being at the centre of the Colombian oil industry, in a wide valley of prime coca land and other natural resources, and also in a remote, relatively inaccessible part of the country.
-[3d,14m,11s] CREDHOS, the regional human rights organisation, claims there is a high level of impunity, with only 10 out of 300 murder cases proceeding to trial this year.
+[17fh] Barrancabermeja is situated at the centre of the Colombian oil industry, in a wide valley of prime coca land and other natural resources, and also in a remote, relatively inaccessible part of the country.
+[3d,14m,11s] The town has been a battleground between the guerrilla and paramilitary groups who vie with each other for its control.

+A.41 CREDHOS, the regional human rights organisation, claims there is a high level of impunity, with only 10 out of 300 murder cases proceeding to trial this year.
 Barrancabermeja combat is typified by "sicarios" (killers for hire) contracted by paramilitaries and guerrillas to assassinate suspected enemies.
 The pattern of co-opting criminal gangs is repeated in other urban areas.
 [17fn] However, many of those killed are ordinary citizens.
 The city, total population of 250,000, is further divided as 18,000 of the population of the city live in guerrilla-controlled "comunas", such as the slum district of Maria Eugenia, on the outskirts.
 The residents of these areas risk being labelled as a "sapo" (frog) or informer if they cooperate with the authorities.
 [11s] The comunas are out of the reach of the police and the armed forces, except in exceptional shows of force.
 Further, the population discredits the government forces after the 1993-1994 massacres [3d] and the paramilitary atrocity of 30 murdered in 1998 [14m].
 The comunas are patrolled by the milicianos, guerrilla based plain-clothes militias.
 [11s] Some of the milicianos are FARC based, others ELN based and the EPL also has its own areas and patrols.
 In the clashing of these patrols circa 1 August, the ELN / EPL claim FARC killed 8 ELN rebels and captured 32 others.
 [17fh]

-A.36 The level of violence has increased in Barrancabermeja in 2001.
+A.42 The level of violence increased in Barrancabermeja in 2001.
 50 murders were recorded in the city in January alone.
 [11az,18k] The city is currently a battleground between the ELN and the paramilitary umbrella group, the AUC, since the AUC lead a campaign in the summer of year 2000 to clear the comunas.
-Two dominant figures have emerged, Commandante Julian, the AUC's second-in-command, Commandante Jorge, of the ELN urban network.
+Two dominant figures have emerged, Commandante Julian, the AUC's second-in-command, and Commandante Jorge, of the ELN urban network.
 The prime AUC tactic has been to buy guerrillas over to their side.
-[11az] The government has deployed a unit of urban special forces into the city.
-Police patrols are attacked.
-[11az,18c] The local populace, led by the city mayor, have disagreed with police and military measures to restore public order, arguing for more social investment rather than increased security forces' presence.
-[18e] The city, near the fringes of the proposed ELN DMZ, is all the more strategically important for the ELN, and so correspondingly for their opponents.
-Prominent figures in Barrancabermeja have complained that the government has not permitted sufficient consultation in the city on the DMZ, as opposed to seeking the views of Bucaramanga, another city in the vicinity of the DMZ.
-[18i] Likewise members of human rights organisations such as Peace Brigades International (PBI) and the Popular Women's Organisation (OFP) have claimed to have been targeted by paramilitaries in Barrancabermeja in February 2001.
+[11az] The government deployed a unit of urban special forces into the city.
+[11az,18c] The local populace, led by the city mayor, disagreed with police and military measures to restore public order, arguing for more social investment rather than increased security forces' presence.
+[18e]

+A.43The city is all the more strategically important for the ELN, and so correspondingly for their opponents.
+Likewise members of human rights organisations such as Peace Brigades International (PBI) and the Popular Women's Organisation (OFP) claimed to have been targeted by paramilitaries in Barrancabermeja in February 2001.
 The paramilitaries accuse such organisations of being guerrilla front organisations.
 Representatives of these organisations state that in situations such as Barrancabermeja, no organisation is recognised by the warring factions as neutral.
 [18ak]